aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/README.md

 ### STEP 2.
 Expose Locust via ALB

 After Locust is successfully installed, create [an Ingress to expose Locust Dashboard](./walkthrough/alb-ingress.yaml) so that you can access it from a browser.
+Maybe it needs some time (2 minutes or more) to get the enpoint of ALB.

 ```bash
 # Move to the root of directory